Using elevation bands in 3D on GOHUNT Maps when e-scouting for mule deer.

 Remember, I define an elevation band as "a snapshot of terrain elevation that is usable habitat during a certain core time period of a mule deer’s seasonal needs to survive.”
 Basically, that band is a snapshot in time that occupies a mule deer's essential needs.

 If you're planning a high country archery mule deer hunt in August or early September, you can select the 10,000 to 11,500 ft and the 11,500+ ft elevation bands to visually see where that high country exists and what the terrain looks like in those areas.
-And then to narrow things down further, it might be a great idea to just look at the areas that are at 11,500+ ft.
-This gives you a huge leg up in trying to figure out where to concentrate your efforts in yourresearch.
+To narrow things down further, it might be a great idea to look at the areas that are at 11,500+ ft.
+This gives you a huge leg up when figuring out where to concentrate your efforts in your research.

 Again, if you're in the research phase or maybe you're hunting a general tag that encompasses a bunch of units, you can use elevation bands to quickly see what unit might either have the most high country (better chance for plan A, plan B, plan C spots) or to quickly find out what units might have the perfect amount of groceries to keep those deer in the high country during your respected archery or early season muzzleloader hunt.
 You can also combo this with the Hunt Unit layers.